jolatechno/ipfs-mpi/README.md

 You can delete interpreters using :

 ```
-Del interpreters...
+del interpreters...
 ```

 with `interpreters` being a list of interpreter names.

 #### exit

-You can close the interface using `exit`.
+You can cleanly exit the interface using `exit` (using `ctrl+c` will have exactly the same effect).

 ## Usage